 1. Understand the clinical practice guidelines of European Society of cardiology (ESC) for selecting best management strategies and determining risk-benefit ratio of a particular diagnostic or therapeutic means;

 2. Apply the clinical practice guidelines of ESC for diagnosis, screening, and general management of Atrial Fibrillation (AF), as well as for prevention of stroke in AF;

 3. Understand the Indian guidelines for selecting the right non-vitamin K oral coagulant (NOACs) for right patient for prevention of stroke in atrial fibrillation.

-This course is specifically meant for cardiologists.
+This course is specifically meant for cardiologists and physician.

 • ESC Guidelines